-In general, the technical provisions are the sum of best estimates (claim and premium provisions) and a risk margin.
-Technical provisions by line of business are listed in Table D.2.1.
+In general, the technical provisions are the sum of best estimates of claim and premium provisions and a risk margin.
+Technical provisions as of year-end 2024 by line of business are listed in Table D.2.1.

-The best estimate corresponds to the probability-weighted average of future cash flows, considering the time value of money
+The best estimates correspond to the probability-weighted average of future cash flows, considering the time value of money

 (expected present value of future cash flows), using the relevant risk-free interest rate term structure.
-The calculation of the best estimate is based on up-to-date and credible information and realistic assumptions and is performed using adequate, applicable, and relevant actuarial and statistical methods according to Solvency II and Munich RE requirements.
+The calculations of the best estimates are based on up-to-date and credible information, realistic assumptions and are performed using adequate, applicable, and relevant actuarial and statistical methods in accordance with Solvency II and Munich RE requirements.

-(in DKK million) Type of business Line of business Best estimate Risk Margin Technical provision
+(in DKK million)

+Type of business Line of business Best estimate Risk margin Technical provision

-Medical expense insurance 76,5 7,5 84,0
+Medical expense insurance 89,4 3,2 92,6

-Income protection insurance 5,9 0,7 6,6
+Income protection insurance 9,5 0,4 9,9

-Other motor insurance 0,6 0,1 0,7
+Other motor insurance 0,7 0,0 0,7

-Direct business and accepted proportional Marine, aviation and transport insurance 8,2 1,1 9,3
+Direct business and Marine, aviation and transport insurance 8,5 0,7 9,2

-Fire and other damage to property insurance 6,1 0,7 6,8
+accepted proportional Fire and other damage to property insurance 6,0 0,4 6,4

-reinsurance General liability insurance 2,3 0,1 2,4
+reinsurance General liability insurance 1,5 0,1 1,6

 Legal expenses insurance 0 0 0

-Assistance 2,6 0,2 2,8
+Assistance 2,6 0,1 2,7

-Miscellaneous financial loss 44,7 3,7 48,4
+Miscellaneous financial loss 40,7 2,2 42,9

-Total 146,9 14,1 161,0
+Total 158,9 7,1 166,0

-Claims provision is the discounted best estimate of all future cash flows (claim payments, expenses, and future premiums) relating to claim events prior to the valuation date.
+Claims provisions are the discounted best estimates of all future cash flows (claim payments, expenses, and future premiums) related to claim events prior to the valuation date.

-Premium provision is the discounted best estimate of all future cash flows (claim payments, expenses, and future premiums due) relating to future exposure arising from policies that we are obligated to at the valuation date.
+Premium provisions are the discounted best estimates of all future cash flows (claim payments, expenses, and future premiums due) relating to future exposure arising from policies that we are obligated to at the valuation date.
 For all lines of business, premium provision was ascertained using the 'combined ratio method'.

-Combined ratio method: BE = UPR CR, deducted with contract boundary premium calculated as CBP (1 - CRA).
+Combined ratio method: BE = UPR \ CR, deducted with contract boundary premium calculated as CBP \ (1 - CRA).